hearthforpc-oss/Hearth/README.md

 2. Right-click Valheim in your library → click **Properties**
 3. Click **General**
 4. Uncheck **"Keep game saves in the Steam Cloud"**
-5. Launch Valheim — Steam may ask what to do with your saves.
-If it asks, choose **"Keep the local files"** or **"Download from Steam Cloud"** depending on which copy you want to keep
+5. Launch Valheim — if it asks what to do with your saves, choose **"Keep the local files"**
 6. Load into your world once so Valheim writes the save to your PC
 7. Exit Valheim completely
 8. Open Hearth — your worlds should now appear

-If Steam does not ask and your worlds are still missing after step 7, open File Explorer and check this folder:
+If your worlds are still missing, open File Explorer and check:
 ```
 C:\Users\[YourName]\AppData\LocalLow\IronGate\Valheim\worlds_local
 ```
-You should see `.fwl` files with your world names.
 If the folder is empty, your saves are still on Steam's servers.
-In that case turn Steam Cloud back on, launch Valheim, exit, turn it back off, then repeat the steps above.
+Turn Steam Cloud back on, launch Valheim, exit, turn it back off, then repeat the steps above.

-**Everyone in your group must turn off Steam Cloud**, otherwise Valheim saves to Steam's servers instead of your PC and Hearth cannot see them.

 ---

 ## Icarus Players — Read This

 Icarus uses Steam Cloud by default.
 Hearth cannot see Steam Cloud saves.
-You need to turn off Steam Cloud for Icarus:
+Turn it off:

 1. Open Steam
-2. Right-click Icarus in your library
+2. Right-click Icarus in your library → Properties → General
-3. Click Properties
-4. Click General
-5. Uncheck "Keep game saves in the Steam Cloud"
+3. Uncheck **"Keep game saves in the Steam Cloud"**

-**Both you and your friend must do this.** If one person has it on and the other has it off, Icarus will load from Steam's servers instead of the file Hearth synced.

-Also make sure you have actually created a prospect and loaded into it at least once before Hearth can detect it.
+**Both you and your friend must do this.** Also make sure you have created a prospect and fully loaded into it at least once before Hearth can detect it.

 ---

 ## Enshrouded Players — Read This

 Enshrouded saves to Steam's servers by default.
-Hearth cannot see those files.
-You need to turn off Steam Cloud for Enshrouded:
+Turn it off:

 1. Open Steam
-2. Right-click Enshrouded in your library
+2. Right-click Enshrouded in your library → Properties → General
-3. Click Properties
-4. Click General
-5. Uncheck "Keep game saves in the Steam Cloud"
+3. Uncheck **"Keep game saves in the Steam Cloud"**

-**Both you and your friend must do this.** If one person has it on and the other has it off, it will not work.
+**Both you and your friend must do this.**

+---

+## Sons of the Forest Players — Read This

+Before Hearth can sync Sons of the Forest saves, everyone in your group must have hosted at least one multiplayer lobby.
+This creates the required save folder on their machine.

+1. Launch Sons of the Forest
+2. Go to Multiplayer → Host Game → start any session
+3. Exit the game
+4. Now Hearth can sync your multiplayer saves

 ---